afni/afni_doc/published/citations.rst

     AFNI.** Front.
 Neurosci.
 16:1073800. doi: 10.3389/fnins.2022.1073800
   | `<https://www.frontiersin.org/articles/10.3389/fnins.2022.1073800/full/>`_

+  |

+* | *Comment:* The above article was created as part of a Research Topic on demonstrating quality control in FMRI.
+Please also check out these other contributions for that Project that used AFNI for FMRI processing and QC:
+  | `Birn (2023) <https://www.frontiersin.org/journals/neuroimaging/articles/10.3389/fnimg.2023.1072927/full>`_. **Quality control procedures and metrics for resting-state functional MRI**
+  | `Lepping et al. (2023) <https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2023.1076824/full>`_. **Quality control in resting-state fMRI: the benefits of visual inspection**
+  | `Teves et al. (2023) <https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2023.1100544/full>`_. **The art and science of using quality control to understand and improve fMRI data**

-The above article was created as part of a Research Topic on demonstrating quality control in FMRI.
-The Editorial for that Project---with a description of its inception, a summary of its contributions and some recommendations for moving forward---is
+The Editorial for that FMRI Open QC Project---with a description of its inception, a summary of its contributions and some recommendations for moving forward---is here:
-here:

 * | Taylor PA, Glen DR, Reynolds RC, Basavaraj A, Moraczewski D, Etzel JA (2023). **Editorial: Demonstrating quality control (QC)